-During ovulation, progesterone levels in a female’s body tend to lower.
-Women with low progesterone levels tend to have irregular periods.
+Women with abnormally low progesterone levels tend to have irregular periods.
 Other symptoms of low progesterone include missed periods, abnormal uterine bleeding, recurrent pregnancy loss, and abdominal pain during pregnancy (1).

-Low progesterone may result in weight gain if there is estrogen dominance.
+Chronically low progesterone may result in weight gain if there is estrogen dominance.
 Remember that progesterone and estrogen levels need to remain balanced.
-So, if the progesterone levels are low and estrogen levels abnormally high, estrogen dominance will result in weight gain (3).
+So, if the progesterone levels are low and estrogen levels abnormally high, estrogen dominance may result in weight gain (3).

-According to Medical News Today, women report weight gain, particularly around their waist and hips (3).
+According to Medical News Today, women with estrogen dominance report weight gain, particularly around their waist and hips (3).
 Fat deposits around your waist result in love handles, as most people call them, and are challenging to lose.

 In addition to weight gain, Medical News Today reports that you can notice additional side effects due to high estrogen levels.
 Some of these include headaches, sleeping difficulties, hair loss, fatigue, cold hands and feet, bloating, and mood changes (3).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!